bislink/sites/README.md

     Provide your web host ip where most of your sites/domains are hosted not where your domains are registered

+#### Run the following on commandline to create (only for the first time)

+cd ~/sites;
+mkdir data/ip -p
+echo "127.0.0.1" > data/ip/01.txt

+Make sure you replace 127.0.0.1 with your Host IP.

 ## Firewall in Rocky Linux